 Set aside an hour.
 Set the timer and give yourself permission to quit when the hour is up.
 If that’s too much, try smaller increments of time more often.
 Maybe 10 minutes a few days a week will work.
 Don’t make yourself crazy.
-There are no clutter police to dictate strategy.
+There is no clutter police to dictate strategy.
 It’s up to you to determine the best way to accomplish this task.

 Yes.
 No. Maybe?

 To keep, or not to keep.
 That is the question.
 Everything you sort through will either remain part of your life, be tossed away or be sold or given away.
 The tricky items are the ones that land in the dreaded maybe pile.
 Those will turn up again, so it might be best to decide yes or no now and save additional angst on the second pass?
-Maybe a quick tour around to create a preliminary list of must haves will speed up the process.
+Maybe a quick tour around to create a preliminary list of must-haves will speed up the process.

 A Little Help

 If you find you are spinning your wheels, help is but a phone call away.
-The member directory of the National Association of Professional Organizers is filled with pros who can help you wade through the mess.
+The member directory of the National Association of Professional Organizers is filled with pros who can help you wade through the piles.
 Depending on the scope of the job, you may prefer a certified relocation and transition specialist.
 As you interview candidates you will get a sense of what your project entails.
 Some professionals charge an hourly fee.
 Others charge per project.
-Keep in mind that you will be working closely with this person or persons going through the intimate details of your past and present so be selective to find someone you feel comfortable with.
+Keep in mind you will be working closely with this person and going through the intimate details of your past and present so be selective to find someone you feel comfortable with.